Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Zeroing Diagonal Elements and Nondefinite Operators

 \subsection{Invariances and Equivalences for Zeroing Diagonal Elements}

-Let $M,V$ be two matrices of the same size, and let $c$ be a scalar.
+Let $M,V$ be two matrices of the same size where $V$ is nonsingular, and let $c$ be a scalar.
 First, note zeroing diagonal elements is scale-invariant, so that zeroing diagonal elements of $M$ is equivalent to zeroing diagonal elements of $cM$ for nonzero $c$.
 A note generalizing Remark 2.4$(c)$ from \cite{tD20} will also be useful.

-\begin{note} [Sufficiency of Symmetric Matrices] The diagonals of $V^\top M V$ and $V^\top (M + M^\top) V$ differ only by uniform scaling.
-Consequently, zeroing diagonal elements of $M$ and zeroing diagonal elements of $M + M^\top$ are equivalent, and it is sufficient to consider only symmetric matrices when zeroing diagonal elements. \end{note}
+\begin{note} [Sufficiency of Symmetric Matrices] If $M \in \mathbb{R}^{n \times n}$ and $V$ is orthogonal, the diagonals of $V^\top M V$ and $V^\top (M + M^\top) V$ differ only by a scalar multiple.
+Consequently, zeroing diagonal elements of $M$ and zeroing diagonal elements of $M + M^\top$ are equivalent, and it is sufficient to consider only symmetric matrices when orthogonally zeroing diagonal elements of real matrices. \end{note}

-In other words, zeroing diagonal elements and thus, hollowization, are symmetrization-invariant.
+In other words, orthogonally zeroing diagonal elements and thus, orthogonal hollowization, are symmetrization-invariant.
+Crucially, however, unitarily zeroing complex diagonal elements is \emph{not} necessarily Hermitization-invariant.
+For example, $M = \imath I$ is not hollow whereas $M + M^*$ is hollow.

 Another useful note generalizes remarks made from \cite{tD20}.

 \begin{note} [Invariance Across Translation of the Diagonal] Conjugation commutes with uniform translation of the diagonal; that is, $V^{-1} (M + cI) V = V^{-1} M V + cI$.
 Thus, finding a conjugation of $M$ where $k$ diagonal elements are $c$ is equivalent to zeroing the same $k$ diagonal elements of $M - c I$. \end{note}